Logistic Q-Learning: Experimental details and further experiments

 The MDP we consider has two states $x_0$ and $x_1$, with two actions available at $x_0$: \emph{stay} and \emph{go}, with the corresponding rewards being $r_{\textit{stay}}$ and $r_{\textit{go}}$, and the rest of the dynamics is as explained on Figure~\ref{fig:two-state-mdp}.
 To simplify the reasoning, we set $\gamma=1$ and consider the case $r_\textit{stay}=0$ first.
 In this case, the two policies that systematically pick \textit{stay} and \textit{go} respectively would both have zero average reward.
 Despite this, it can be shown that minimizing the empirical LBE in \QREPS converges to a policy that consistently picks the \emph{go} action for any choice of $\eta$.
 This is due to the ``risk-seeking'' effect of the bias in estimating the LBE that favors policies that promise higher extreme values of the return.
 This risk-seeking effect continues to impact the behavior of \QREPS even when $r_\textit{stay}=1$ and $\eta$ is chosen to be large enough---see the learning curves corresponding to various choices of $\eta$ in Figure~\ref{fig:biased_reps}.
 This suggests that the bias of the LBE can indeed be a concern in practical implementations in \QREPS, and that the guidance provided by Theorem~\ref{thm:conc} is essential for tuning this hyperparameter.

-We also note that this bias issue can be alleviated if one has access to a simulator of the environment that allows drawing states from the transition distribution $P(\cdot|x,a)$ for any state-action pair in the replay buffer\footnote{Note that this condition is relatively mild since it doesn't require sampling follow-up states for \emph{any} state-action pair, which may be difficult to provide in practical applications where the set of valid states may not be known a priori.}.
+We also note that this bias issue can be alleviated if one has access to a simulator of the environment that allows drawing states from the transition distribution $P(\cdot|x,a)$ for any state-action pair in the replay buffer\footnote{Note that this condition is relatively mild since it only requires sampling follow-up states for state-action pairs that are present in the dataset.
+In contrast, sampling follow-up states for \emph{arbitrary} state-action pairs may be difficult in practical applications where the set of valid states may not be known a priori.}.
 Indeed, in this case one can replace $X'$ by an independently generated sample in the gradient estimator $\wh{g}_{k,t}(\theta)$ defined in Equation~\eqref{eq:gradest}, which allows convergence to the minimizer of the following semi-empirical version of the LBE:

 As this definition replaces the empirical Bellman error by the true Bellman error in the exponent, it serves as an unbiased estimator of the LBE.
 Due to this property, one can set large values of the regularization parameter $\eta$ and converge faster toward the optimal policy.
 Thus, this implementation of \QREPS is preferable when one has sampling access to the transition function.